MrWolfZ/simplux/README.md

 ## Open points

+- observe: create package for getting an observable of module state changes
+- core: throw when calling mutation from inside another mutation
+- async: create package for performing async tasks for a module
+- async: add testing package that allows mocking async tasks
+- async: support cancelling tasks
 - selectors: add memoization (also mention this briefly in the "derived state" recipe)
-- react: verify package works with react-native
 - react: add tests that verify HMR works
 - react: add tests that verify server-side rendering works
+- react: verify package works with react-native
 - angular: create package for using in Angular application
-- async: create package for performing async tasks for a module
-- async: add testing package that allows mocking async tasks
-- async: support cancelling tasks
-- observable: create package for getting an observable of module state changes
-- observable: add support for observable epics
+- workflows: add support for workflows using observables
 - entities: create package for managing collections of entities
 - entities: create default set of entity management mutations
 - entities: allow creating custom mutations that act on one entity